Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 This requires the compiler to handle assign-once properties as special stable delegated properties.
-`Lazy` delegate could be handled similarly, but we refrain from introducing general support for stable property delegates at this point.
+`Lazy` delegate could be handled similarly, but we consider this enhancement to be outside the scope of this KEEP.
+We also refrain from introducing general support for stable property delegates at this point.
 For more details, see the [No General Stable Semantics](#no-general-stable-semantics) section.